DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxMenu/1 Configuration/showFirstSubmenuMode/showFirstSubmenuMode.md

 ---
 ---
 ##### shortDescription
-Specifies options for showing and hiding the first level submenu.
+Specifies properties for showing and hiding the first level submenu.

 ---
-If you assign a string that specifies the mode name to this option, the UI component will use the default delay value.
+If you assign a string that specifies the mode name to this property, the UI component will use the default delay value.

     <!--JavaScript-->
     showFirstSubmenuMode: "onHover"